Jasminewong92/Jiemin-Huang.github.io/README.md

 ### __Southern University of Science and Technology__  `2018.10 – 2019.04`
 _Research Assistant_<br>

-Developing heart transplantation model to study the allograft rejection.
+Developed heart transplantation model to study the allograft rejection.\
-Asserssing the immune response in brain tumor with Ph.D students Investigating the the role of innate lymphoid cells (ILC) in acute lung injury and heterotopic heart transplantation.
-Studing the immunobiology in cytokines and myeloid derived suppressive cells (MDSC).
+Asserssed the immune response in brain tumor with Ph.D students.\ Investigated the the role of innate lymphoid cells (ILC) in acute lung injury and heterotopic heart transplantation.\ Studied the immunobiology in cytokines and myeloid derived suppressive cells (MDSC).\
-Assisting in lab management.
+Assisted in lab management.\

 ### __Shenzhen People's Hospital, Department of Respiration__  `2017.11 - 2018.10`